-An initial assessment appointment with the Occupational Health Nurse can be conducted in-person at the UBC Health Clinic location or, for off-campus sites, over the phone.
+A First Assessment appointment with the Occupational Health Nurse can be conducted in-person at the UBC Health Clinic location or, for off-campus sites, over the phone.

-To schedule this appointment, the employee should call 604-827-4713 or email whs.info@ubc.ca.
+To schedule this appointment, the employee should call 604-827-4713 or email oph.info@ubc.ca.